-Personal attention is the hallmark of the Mathematics & Computer Science department where the average class size is 10 students or fewer.
+Personal attention is the hallmark of the Mathematics & Computer Science department where the average class size for majors is 10 students or fewer.
 In addition to regular courses, advanced courses are offered for those students who will benefit from a particular subject.
 Students who like puzzles, precise thinking, and new challenges may choose to major or minor in either subject and often elect a dual major in both.
-Both programs develop critical thinking skills that qualify graduates for advanced graduate study at highly ranked universities or professional opportunities with corporations and government agencies.
+Both programs develop critical thinking skills that qualify graduates for professional opportunities with corporations and government agencies or advanced graduate study at highly ranked universities.

 Lewis Hall of Science

 Professors who teach Mathematics & Computer Science focus on providing students with the problem-solving expertise essential as a foundation for a variety of careers, as well as having a thorough preparation for graduate study.
 Students also have the opportunity through the topics courses, the problem seminars, the independent studies courses, and electives to focus on individual needs and objectives.